 - give the Crown exclusive rights to buy Māori land

 - give sovereignty/governance of New Zealand to Britain.

-When answering a question about the workplace, the gist of the Treaty articles can be summed up in the concepts of participation, protection, partnership.
+When answering a question about the workplace, these articles can be summed up in the concepts of participation, protection, partnership.

 acknowledges sovereignty/governance.
 In your workplace this means ensuring equal participation at all levels, and also that Māori have input into decision-making that directly affects them.

 acknowledges sovereignty/governance and working together with the same rights and benefits as subjects of the Crown.
 In your workplace that means working together at all levels of the organisation and having a say in the policy and management of the organisation.
-If you work with Māori in the community, it means engaging with them when planning work and strategies.
+It means engaging with Māori in the community when you plan work that affects them.

-Examples of an answer to the Treaty of Waitangi/Tiriti o Waitangi question
+Examples of an answer to Te Tiriti o Waitangi (Treaty of Waitangi) question

-If you are applying to work in forestry or fishing, the question of the Treaty of Waitangi/Tiriti o Waitangi is a bit more clear cut.
+If you are applying to work in forestry or fishing, the question of Te Tiriti o Waitangi (Treaty of Waitangi) is a bit clearer.
 But what if you are applying to work as an admin assistant or caregiver?